raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 On a Pi or Compute Module there are several files in the first FAT partition of the SD/eMMC that are binary 'Device Tree' files.
 These binary files (usually with extension `.dtb`) are compiled from human readable text descriptions (usually files with extension `.dts`) by the Device Tree compiler.

-On a standard Raspbian image in the first (FAT) partition you will find two different types of device tree files, one is used by the GPU only (dt-blob.bin) and the rest are standard ARM device tree files for each of the BCM283x based Pi products:
+On a standard Raspbian image in the first (FAT) partition you will find two different types of device tree files, one is used by the GPU only and the rest are standard ARM device tree files for each of the BCM283x based Pi products:

 * `dt-blob.bin` (used by the GPU)
 * `bcm2708-rpi-b.dtb` (Used for Pi model A and B)